Over 550 expert guests have appeared on the show from around the globe since April 2002, including:

 Click here for a list of ALL GUESTS that appeared

-on the show, and listen to their interviews
+on the show, and listen to their interviews.

 KPFT is Listener-Sponsored, Commercial Free, Community Radio Station.